sumeetmathpati/cs-gate/_dbms/indexing/indexing.md

 - Index is also stored in a secondary storage and hence it's also stored in blocks.
 - Index has two columns **<Search key, Block pointer>**

+# Notes

+- Operations like search, insert, and delete will depend on the order in which elements are stored.
+- If the data is ordered/sorted, then it must be on some key field.
+    - Hence the data can be sorted according to one attribute and can be unsorted according to other attribute.
+- On sorted/ordered data insertion and deletion is costly.
+- The database content don't get affected or change in any way because of indexing.
+- Index will be always sorted, data may or may not be sorted.
+- Index file can be created for any field/attribute (like primary key, non-key).
+- There could be more than one index files for an single data file.

 # Types of Indexing

 ## Based on Entries in Index